josephine-annmarie-magona/library-management-system/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 2-Clause - see the [LICENSE](LICENSE) file for details.